TDD-dw/TDDPokerHands/README.md

   - `mob next` when current driver turn is over
   - `mob start 5`next driver starts turn and timer
   - `mob done` when session is complete run
+-Repo
+  -clone using SSH
+  -`npm install`
+  -`npm test` to ensure that the test are working

 # TDDPokerHands